Philip Chan (actor): Career

 Since 1999, he started his penetration into the entertainment market of mainland China in the fields of television production (the starting up of the Lucky Paid TV Channel in Shanghai), film production (for Emperor Films in the movie "Home Run" and its subsequent distribution.
 He acted as a consultant for the Canadian independent horror film "Walking the Dead," which was shot on location in Heibei, Northern China, in 2009.

 For 32 years, he has been one of Hong Kong's masters of ceremony and show host.
-His unique style results from his congenial style and personality, his energy and humour.
+His style is heavily influenced by his congenial style, personality, energy, and humour.
 His TV appearances include "The Return Of Hong Kong's Sovereignty to China"; the annual main Hong Kong beauty pageant "The Miss Hong Kong Pageant"; and the "Eastern China Flood Relief Charity Gala" at the People's Hall in Beijing to "Miss Playboy International".

 He is the chairman and chief executive officer of Endless Idea Management (Hong Kong) Limited and Fantasia Entertainment Production Group (Macao) Company Limited.
 These companies engage in event planning and production for major Casinos and Hotels in Macao and mainland China.
 He has also formed a new film company, Good Earth Films, to consult and produce for overseas and Chinese film companies in mainland China, Hong Kong and Taiwan.

 The two companies engage in the work of artists agent, variety event production, event management and film production consultancy.
 He is also the CEO of Grand Olympia Films (Hong Kong) Limited.
 He heads developing several films to be jointly produced by mainland China and Hong Kong film companies.
 One of these films, The Tiger and I, is under pre-production and is due for principal photography in October 2014.